Michael Holland (politician)

 Michael Joseph Holland (born 24 September 1957) is an Australian politician and former obstetrician in southern NSW.
 He is a member of the Australian Labor Party (ALP) and was elected at the 2022 Bega state by-election for the New South Wales Legislative Assembly.

 Holland is an obstetrician and gynaecologist who resigned from the Southern NSW Local Health District over concerns around maternity practices at Moruya Hospital.
-In 2021 he was preselected to run for the Labor Party in the 2022 Bega state by-election, held following the resignation of Liberal MP Andrew Constance.
+In 2021, he was preselected to run for the Labor Party in the 2022 Bega state by-election, held following the resignation of Liberal MP Andrew Constance.
 He won the seat on 14 February 2022 with a swing of 12%.

 Early life and education

 Holland first grew up in Bankstown, Sydney where he lived above a pub managed by his parents for five years.
 From early on he experienced the effects of alcohol abuse and domestic violence in his family.
 He attended Waverley College from 1966 to 1975.
 Holland completed a Bachelor of Medicine and Bachelor of Surgery at the University of New South Wales, graduating in 1981.
-He represented UNSW Rugby in first grade and the Combined Australian Universities Rugby XV.

 Career

 Holland trained at St George Hospital, Sydney and at the West Middlesex Hospital in London, obtaining a Fellowship of the Royal Australian and New Zealand College of Obstetrics and Gynaecology in 1991.
 He started working as a visiting medical officer (VMO) at the John Hunter Hospital in Newcastle for 10 years.
 During this time Michael was a consultant in the NSW Perinatal Transfer Advisory Service.
 In 2003 he started work at the Moruya District Hospital, for which he would stay at for nearly 20 years.
 While working in Moruya he eventually reached District Lead Obstetrics and Gynaecology at the Southern NSW Local Health District in 2020 but later resigned due to a review into maternity services 'completely ignoring the root cause of our unsafe neo natal services ... that is, the Southern NSW LHD ... are failing to provide paediatric services to the largest rural maternity service in our region'.

-He is a senior lecturer (clinical) at the Australian National University, Canberra.

-Former chair of the Eurobodalla Perioperative Services Committee, Holland was the VMO representative on the Eurobodalla Health Service Clinical Services Planning Committee, a member of Master Planning Committee and Project User Groups Maternity, Neonatal, Paediatric and Perioperative services for the new Eurobodalla hospital development, and a member of the SNSWLHD Medical Executive Staff Council and the Eurobodalla Medical Staff Council.